masterblogger/rhinopython_furniture/README.md

-# rhinopython
+# rhinopython furniture
 Sripts for Rhinoceros Rhino3D Rhino
-Commercial use Allowed
+GPL License

 This script allows you to generate following furnitures as block elements: